kurz-schluss/esp32-keyble-ha/README.md

 - AutoConnect scans for networks in reach, just choose the one you want to connect to.
 - I recommend you to disable DHCP and give the bridge a static IP.
 - The ESP32 reboots, so you have to access it with the new given IP.
-- Follow the link and enter MQTT and KeyBLE credentials.
+- Follow the link and enter MQTT and KeyBLE credentials. (for direct use in home assistant use "eq3-bridge" as MQTT Topic)
 - After saving the credentials click on "Reset" to reboot.
 - You well be redirected to the main page of AutoConnect.
 - Click on "Home" to see the entered credentials.
 - Now everthing is set up and the ESP publishes its states to the given MQTT Broker.
 - It publishes the state once on startup and has then to be triggert from outside.
-- I use Node Red to get the locks state every 25 seconds to check for changes.

 The bridge publishes to the given topic you entered at setup.

+#HOME ASSISTANT SIDE SETUP
+- Put "eq3_bridge_package_IT.yaml" in packages folder of Home Assistant (if you never use packages in Home Assistant follow also this step:=
+  - create a folder named “packages” in the same location where your configuration.yaml resides.
+  - then in configuration.yaml make it look like something similar to this (add the notated line under “homeassistant:”):
+    homeassistant:
+      packages: !include_dir_named packages
+  - reboot home assistant
+  - you will find lock, sensor, and also some notification (like low battery).
+Status of lock is readed on Home Assistant boot and also after 5 minutes of "unknown" battery status.
+My packages is ITALIAN, if you want to change take care of names or something will broke.
+If someone want to translate send a pull request.
+Also the package is for 1 lock only, you need to modify it if you have more lock of equiva and more esp32 bridge.

 Endpoints are: